 - Achieved a GPA of 3.0 or higher in the first semester

 QUEST admits 90 students per year into two cohorts of 45 students.
 Those applying will enter general information, answer essay questions, and provide the contact information for one reference.
 Applications will be reviewed by a selection committee composed of students, alumni, faculty, and staff.
-Upon review of the applications, selected students will be invited for a virtual interview.
+Upon review of the applications, selected students will be invited for an interview.
 Applicants will be notified of their final status before the registration period for the next semester.
 Successful applicants exemplify the five pillars of the program: professionalism, teamwork, intellectual curiosity, creative thinking, and adaptability.

-What is required of QUEST students?
+What Is Required of QUEST Students?